HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 *Figure 4: Relationship between IGs*

-- FHIR US Core addresses USCDI and it is designated by the HL7 US Realm Steering Committee as the “base specification” for any US-realm FHIR API
+- FHIR US Core addresses data included in the United States Core Data for Interoperability (USCDI), and is designated by the HL7 US Realm Steering Committee as the “base specification” for any US-realm FHIR API
 - PDEX Plan Net reuses “US Core”
 - The FHIR Human Services and Resource Directory FHIR IG reuses the PDEX Plan Net Provider Directory IG (and US Core by inheritance), to create standard FHIR-based APIs that can be used to access a set of human and social service directories by constraining the data elements, terminology, and search capabilities that are specific to Human Services directories which are conformant to the Human Services Data Specification (HSDS)